derek-baker/group3/recycle_gan/README.group3.md

-## System requirements
+## SYSTEM REQS:
-- 32GB RAM (Probably more).
+- 32GB RAM (Probably more) and a GPU.
+    - Attempting to train a model on a CPU such as an Intel i7 with only 16GB RAM will absolutely crush your machine and OOM-Reaper will kill the training process.
-- See the [project readme]('./README.md') for more details
+- See the [project readme]('./README.md') for more details.

 <hr>
 <br>

-## Data pre-processing
+## DATA PRE-PROCESSING:
-For each task, add data to the './datasets' directory.
+- For each task, add data to the ```./datasets``` directory.
 The images from two domains are placed inside  folders 'trainA/' and 'trainB/' (which you'll create).
-Each image file (if using unaligned triplets) consists of horizontally concatenated images, '{t, t+1, t+2}' frames from the video.
+    - Each image file (if using unaligned triplets) consists of horizontally concatenated images, '{t, t+1, t+2}' frames from the video.
 The test images are placed in 'testA/' and 'testB/'.
-Since we do not use temporal information at test time, the test data consists of single image '{t}'.
-(See [options/train_options.py](options/train_options.py) for info on other input formats)
+    - "Since we do not use temporal information at test time, the test data consists of single image '{t}'."[0]
+- See [options/train_options.py](options/train_options.py) for info on other input formats

 <hr>
 <br>

-## Training
+## TRAINING A MODEL:
 NOTE: The training script expects that ```visdom```(or some other viz tool) is running on port 8097(or whatever you've configured).
 If there's nothing listening on the configured port, you'll see non-fatal errors written to stderr.
 <br><br>
 To start visdom (After installing requirements.txt):